atriumatrium

 Skills & agents

-The cross-adapter skills registry, named agent profiles, and the workspace sidebar that browses both.
+The cross-adapter skills registry, named agents, and the workspace sidebar that browses both.

 The skills registry